-Illness and injuries are an unfortunate part of life, and most people will visit a hospital for treatment at least once in their lifetime.
-However, sometimes misconduct or mistakes by a hospital or healthcare professional can result in the premature death of a patient.
-The law provides a legal remedy for the families of those who are wrongfully killed due to negligence.
+Illness and injuries are an unfortunate part of life.
+Most people will visit a hospital for treatment at least once in their lifetimes.
+But sometimes misconduct or mistakes by a hospital or healthcare professional can result in the premature death of a patient.
+The law offers a remedy for the families of those wrongfully killed due to negligence.
 Read on to learn more about wrongful death lawsuits against hospitals.

 About Wrongful Death Lawsuits

-A wrongful death case is a lawsuit brought by the surviving spouse or family of someone who has died as the result of negligence.
-These sorts of lawsuits are frequently filed after a negligent homicide, accident, or injury.
+A wrongful death case is a lawsuit brought by the surviving spouse or other surviving family members of someone who has died due to negligence.
+Negligence occurs when a party breaches their duty of care.
+Hospitals owe a duty of care to their patients.

-Medical malpractice wrongful death lawsuits frequently involve negligent conduct including:
+Medical malpractice cases form the basis of wrongful death lawsuits against hospitals.
+Medical malpractice wrongful death lawsuits often involve negligent conduct, including:

 - Misdiagnosis of an illness or other condition